5 Surprising Facts About Employee Access to Wellness Programs and Benefits

-In 2015, the U.S. Centers for Disease Control and Prevention (CDC) reported that worker illness and injury costs employers $225 billion each year in productivity losses, or $1,685 per employee.1 Keeping workers safe and healthy is a growing priority for employers, who are investing increasing amounts into wellness programs.
-According to a 2016 report on corporate health and wellness services in the U.S., such programs are an $8 billion industry, and they are expected to rise an additional 7.8% by 2021.2
+In 2019, the Integrated Benefits Institute reported that chronic illness and injury among workers costs employers $575 billion each year in productivity losses, or $3,900 per employee.1 Keeping workers safe and healthy is a growing priority for employers, who are investing increasing amounts into wellness programs.
+To meet this demand, the number of businesses catering to corporate wellness in the U.S. has grown an average of 3.1% per year between 2017 and 2022.2

 Government Workers Have Better Access to Employee Wellness Programs

-According to the U.S. Bureau of Labor Statistics, 63% percent of state and local government workers in 2017 had access to health and wellness programs through their employers, while only 39% of workers in private industry had such benefits.3 In the lowest 10% wage group, 15% of private industry workers and 56% of state and local government workers had access to wellness programs.
-In the highest 10% wage group, 63% of private industry workers and 54% of state and local government workers had access to wellness programs.
+According to the U.S. Bureau of Labor Statistics, 64% of state and local government workers in 2021 had access to health and wellness programs through their employers, while only 42% of workers in private industry had such benefits.3 In the lowest 10% wage group, 15% of private industry workers and 57% of state and local government workers had access to wellness programs.
+In the highest 10% wage group, 69% of private industry workers and 55% of state and local government workers had access to wellness programs.